ranea/Decrypting-Polyalphabetic-Ciphers/README.md

 We can see now why the automatic mode failed.
 The letter which *E* must be encrypted to is usually the most common letter but in the second subsequence the letter *E* is encrypted to the second most common letter.
 For that reason the program prints the 5 most common letters.

-## Support

-Only English plaintexts and Vigenère's cipher are supported.
-Soon other languages and polyalphabetic ciphers will be added.